A couple of general comments about QueryPair Queries are in order:

 The optional settings that you may configure are:

-- Data Type Checking - QuerySurge will check data types within broad parameters - meaning it will ignore differences between all types of 'string' data, all types of 'integer' data, all types of 'date' data, etc., but will error out if Source and Target columns are different in these broad categories.
-If you select Type Checking Off, then QuerySurge will view all data as a string type.
+- Data Type Checking - QuerySurge will check data types within broad parameters - meaning it will ignore differences between all types of 'string' data, all types of numeric data, all types of 'date' data, etc., but will error out if Source and Target columns are different in these broad categories.
+If you select Data Type Checking Off, then QuerySurge will view all data as a string type.

 - Row Count Options - Row count differences between Source and Target may be scored as failing, warning or ignored (the default is to score this condition as failing).
 See Row Count Mismatches for more information.